-You CAN start lowering your high blood pressure today!
-Here are 4 quick & easy tips to lower blood pressure so you can feel better ASAP.
+Yes you can start lowering your high blood pressure today-and it’s not as hard as you think!
+Here are 4 quick and easy tips to lower blood pressure so you can feel better ASAP.

 Before we get started, please know I understand how overwhelming it can be to change your self-care or lifestyle.
 It requires the motivation to learn and act on the new information, and it’s hard to remember everything.

-But don’t worry because I’ve listed some starter tips, and they’re not as hard as you think!
+But don’t worry because I’ve listed starter tips, and they’re not as hard as you think!

-If you’re serious about working on reducing your blood pressure:
+If you’re serious about working on reducing your blood pressure the most important tip is to record your blood pressure.

-You MUST monitor your blood pressure at home – especially if you want to prevent the necessity of taking or reducing the medications you are currently taking.
+You MUST monitor your blood pressure at home – especially if you want to prevent the necessity of taking or reducing the medications you are currently prescribed.

-You should also record your blood pressure at least daily.
+You should record your blood pressure at least daily.

-Many times the activity required of going to the doctor’s office or just being at the clinic can increase your blood pressure.
+Many times the activity required of going to the doctor’s office or just being at the clinic can increase your blood pressure and home readings are more accurate.

 If you need a product recommendation:

-I like this Blood Pressure Monitor.
+I like this Blood Pressure Monitor below.
 It’s accurate, reliable, highly rated, and stores historical measurements for two people.

 But, if it’s out of stock, I also like this Blood Pressure Monitor for reliability and accuracy.